skzv/my-plain-blog/_posts/2021-12-17-monte-carlo-options-pricing.md

 "
 %}

-Taking the exponential of this series, we've recovered an equation for modelling stock price movement.
+Taking the exponential of this process, we've recovered an equation for modelling stock price movement.

 Of particular interest here is the drift rate $$\mu - \frac{\sigma^2}{2}$$ which causes the process to drift linearly, as the name suggests. $$\mu$$ is obvious - it's the mean continuosly compounding return for the stock, and in the absence of noise, the stock price would only grow (or decrease) by this compounding amount.
 But what about $$\frac{\sigma^2}{2}$$?
 Well, it turns out that the expected value of a lognormally distributed variable is $$\exp(\mu + \sigma^2/2)$$.
 Since we require that the expected value of the stock price after continuous compounding to be $$\exp(\mu t)$$, we must apply the correction term of $$- \frac{\sigma^2}{2}$$ to the process.